-- (1) A person qualifies to pre-poll if the person: - (a) travels outside Samoa during the designated period under section 60(2); - (b) is 65 years old or above; - (c) is a person living with disabilities; - (d) is nominated (in a method approved by the Commissioner) by a person qualified under paragraphs (b) or (c) to be his or her carer; - (e) is confirmed (in a method approved by the Commissioner) to be employed in an Office providing a service listed under section 5 of the Public Holidays Act 2008. - (2) A person who qualifies under this section must apply to the Commissioner after the day of closure of rolls ending 14 days from polling day at 4.00pm.
+- (1) A person qualifies to pre-poll if the person: - (a) travels outside Samoa during the designated period under section 60(2); - (b) is 65 years old or above; - (c) is a person living with disabilities; - (d) is nominated (in a method approved by the Commissioner) by a person qualified

-- (3) Upon receipt of an application the Commissioner must determine whether a person qualifies under this section to pre-poll and must notify that person of his decision and reasons for the Commissioner's decision. - (4) Only 1 ballot box can be used for pre-polling during the designated period under section 60(2). - (5) The ballot box is to be transported to and from the polling booth by a police officer when required for the casting of votes. - (6) When the ballot box is not in the polling booth, it must be held in the custody of the police officer until it required to be transported to the polling booth. - (7) At a polling booth designated under this section, the Presiding Officer must as soon as practicable after each day within designated period, carry out the procedure in section 77. - (8) Sections 55 58, 67 76, 78- 79 apply to this section. - (9) On the day pre-polling ends, at 4.00pm, the police officer must keep the ballot box in the police officer's custody until the day notified under section 81 in which case, the police officer must transport the ballot box to the Commissioner. - (10) The ballot boxes used under this section are to be sealed in a manner prescribed by Regulations.
+- under paragraphs (b) or (c) to be his or her carer; - (e) is confirmed (in a method approved by the Commissioner) to be employed in an Office providing a service listed under section 5 of the Public Holidays Act 2008. - (2) A person who qualifies under this section must apply to the Commissioner after the day of closure of rolls ending 14 days from polling day at 4.00pm. - (3) Upon receipt of an application the Commissioner must determine whether a person qualifies under this section to pre-poll and must notify that person of his decision and reasons for the Commissioner's decision. - (4) Only 1 ballot box can be used for pre-polling during the designated period under section 60(2). - (5) The ballot box is to be transported to and from the polling booth by a police officer when required for the casting of votes. - (6) When the ballot box is not in the polling booth, it must be held in the custody of the police officer until it required to be transported to the polling booth. - (7) At a polling booth designated under this section, the Presiding Officer must, when pre-polling ends, tally the number of ballot papers used. - (8) Sections 55 58, 67 76, 78- 83 apply to this section. - (9) On the day pre-polling ends, at 4.00pm, the police officer must keep the ballot box in the police officer's custody until the day notified under

+- section 81 in which case, the police officer must transport the ballot box to the Commissioner. - (10) The ballot boxes used under this section are to be sealed in a manner prescribed by Regulations. - (11) The list of voters qualified to pre-poll and who were notified by the Commissioner under subsection (3), and used in a general election must be used at a by-election arising as a result of an election declared void pursuant to sections 116 or 117.